Skip to main content

 You can also use instrumentation.js if you are not using Typescript.

-Visualize the traces in Levitate
+Visualize the traces in Last9

 image